james-river-outdoor-coalition/Bylaws/_articles/Article I - Section V - Membership Committee.md

 ---
-name: Memmbership Committee
+title: Memmbership Committee
 article: one
+layout: article
 ---
+# Article I
+## Section V

-5. **Membership Committee.** The Board of Directors may delegate some or all its duties and those of the Secretary under this Section to a Membership Committee.
+**Membership Committee.** The Board of Directors may delegate some or all its duties and those of the Secretary under this Section to a Membership Committee.